 Despite my initial disappointment at finishing last, I have to remind myself it wasn’t a race, I also had chemotherapy last Monday, so I know I should be especially proud.
 Initially it felt bitter sweet; the challenge reminded me that I am not invincible, and that having stage 4 cancer means I will inevitably find it difficult to do things that a healthy person could do more easily.
 As first I felt really upset, as it was a reality check, but it hindsight I’m just glad to have finished.

-Raising money has helped to give me a sense of purpose, and it’s a great feeling knowing it can make a real difference, helping to improve the physical and psychological wellbeing of people in similar shoes to mine.
+Its great feeling knowing the money raised can make a real difference, helping to improve the physical and psychological wellbeing of people in similar shoes to mine.
 In total I’ve raised over £1,100 for Trekstock so far, and if you’d still like to donate you can do so here.

 I am also delighted to say that I had stable scan results at my oncology appointment last Monday, which is of course fantastic news.
 Now that I know, I hope I can relax more over the next few months and enjoy my summer adventures and birthday celebrations.